fernandocastor/voiceProgramming/nlp.md

 >>> alsoStemmed = [snow.stem(w) for w in word_tokenize(raw)]
 ```

 Another form of normalization is **lemmatization**.
-Whereas stemming attempts to normalize words by removing suffixes that denote variant forms, usually based on simple patterns that are identified algorithmically, lemmatization typically uses a vocabulary and considers the context of use of the word (morphological analysis) in order to get its dictionary form.
+Whereas stemming attempts to normalize words by removing suffixes that denote variant forms, usually based on simple patterns that are identified algorithmically, lemmatization typically uses a vocabulary and considers the context of use of the word (morphological analysis) in order to get its dictionary form, also called **lemma** or **lexeme**.
 A better definition:

 > **Stemming vs. Lemmatization**
 From: http://nlp.stanford.edu/IR-book/html/htmledition/stemming-and-lemmatization-1.html